 We landed in Istanbul early afternoon.
-As I mentioned in my Venice post, we had 15hr layover before our flight home.
+As I mentioned in my Venice post, we had a 15hr layover before our flight home.
 Turkish Airline offers FREE accommodation for such layovers.
 However, the process of getting through all of it is a nightmare.
-I lied, the process is easy as you just have to show your airline tickets and passport.
+I lied, the process is easy – you just have to show your airline tickets and passport.
 Waiting was a nightmare.
 Two whole hours!
 Once everything was organized, it was about the 20minute bus ride to our hotel.

 While we were waiting to check in, we befriended a woman from Libya.
-She was travelling to DC.
+She was traveling to DC.
 She barely spoke English, but we managed to communicate.
 She wanted to tag along for our quick trip to downtown Istanbul.
-We waited about 30ninutes for our cab.
+We waited for about 30ninutes for our cab.
 Rush hour traffic was a nightmare.
 An hour later, I was standing right in front of Hagia Sophia.
 One of my favorite structures in the world.
 I was in awe.

 I was dreaming with my eyes open.

 Unfortunately, we missed the last tour.
 My heart broke.
 I was left to admire it from outside only.
 So we did just that.
 We walked around the square for quite some time before catching a cab to the Grand Bazaar….it was time for retail therapy.
 And that is what we did.
-By the time we arrived, shops were starting to close up, we had 45 minutes.
+By the time we arrived, shops were starting to close up; we had 45 minutes.
 We bought lots of sweets.
 After bargaining around for small souvenirs, it was time to leave.